Xilinx/SDAccel_Examples/edge_detection/README.md

 ```
 sdaccel edge_detection.tcl
 ```
-The target board can be changed by editing *huffman.tcl*
+The target board can be changed by editing *edge_detection.tcl*

 Executing the Application
 ---------------------------